-I think Revolut should have identified that payment 1 to 3 were going to a cryptocurrency provider (the merchant is a well-known cryptocurrency provider), but they were low in value, and I don't think Revolut should reasonably have suspected that they might be part of a scam.
+I think Revolut should have identified that payment 1 was going to a cryptocurrency provider (the merchant is a well-known cryptocurrency provider), but it was low in value, and I don't think Revolut should reasonably have suspected that it might be part of a scam.

-Payment 4 and 5 were clearly going to a cryptocurrency provider.
-They were larger than any other payments that had debited Miss L account.
-Given what Revolut knew about the destination of the payment, I think that the circumstances should have led Revolut to consider that Miss L was at heightened risk of financial harm from fraud when she made the second payment, and it took the total to £3,500.
+Payment 2 was clearly going to a cryptocurrency provider.
+It was larger than any other payments that had debited Miss L account.
+Given what Revolut knew about the destination of the payment, I think that the circumstances should have led Revolut to consider that Miss L was at heightened risk of financial harm from fraud when she made the second payment, and it took the total to £4,622.36 in one day.
 In line with good industry practice and regulatory requirements, I am satisfied that it is fair and reasonable to conclude that Revolut should have warned its customer before this payment went ahead.

-By the time Miss L made the third payment that day of £4,000 it took the total amount she had sent to the scammer to £7,500.
-I'm satisfied at this point that a further warning was reasonable.
+By the time Miss L made the third payment around a week later of £8,000 it took the total amount she had sent to the scammer to £12,622.36.
+I'm satisfied at this point that a further warning was reasonable given the size of the payment and the total amount sent.